mizmay/standalone_web_maps_foss4g2025/workshop/step-03.md

 prev: step-02.html
 next: step-04.html
 mapImage: step-03.png
-mapNote: "This is what your map should look like when you view it locally at http://localhost:1234/"
+mapNote: "This is what your map should look like when you view it locally or in Codespaces"
 ---
 In this step, we'll create the HTML structure and stylesheet, then set up a web server to use MapLibre GL JS to display the Te Ara Hura on a map.